maximebj/agb.plugin/readme.txt

 == Changelog ==

-= 1.8.2 (29/12/2018) =
+= 1.8.2 (02/01/2019) =
-* Fixed: Bad settings values in CodeMirror
+* Fixed: Bad settings values in CodeMirror in Code Block
-* Fixed: Bug preventing PHP code in front
+* Fixed: Bug preventing PHP code in front in Code Block

 = 1.8.1 (28/12/2018) =
 * New Setting: Long lines wrap in Code block